Financial Aid Steps

 - Schedule a virtual visit through the Financial Aid homepage of the ACC Website.

 Be sure to check your email regularly.
-ACC’s primary form of communication with students is email: we only send emails to the address that you have on file with the Admissions Office.
+ACC’s primary form of communication with students is email: we only send emails to the your ACC email address and the personal email address that you have on file with the Admissions Office.
 Many of our emails are sent out as mass communications, so be sure to check your junk mail or spam folder and mark ACC emails as “safe”.